xhl-video/lxh/_pages/about.md

 News
 ======

++ [new] We release Recap-DataComp-1B, where we use a LLaMA-3-powered LLaVA model to recaption the entire 1.3 billion images from DataComp-1B.

++ [2024/10]  One paper is accepted by NeurIPS 2024.

++ [2024/9]  EVP is accepted by TMLR 2024.

++ [2024/5] I am honored to be selected as the only  Jack Baskin and Peggy Downes-Baskin Fellowship recipient.

++ [2024/2] Two papers (AdvXL, L2B) are accepted by CVPR 2024.

 + [2023/9] CLIPA is accepted by NeurIPS 2023.
 In addition, we release our best model, CLIPA-G/14, which attains 83.0% zero-shot ImageNet top-1 accuracy.

 + [2022/10/24] One paper was accepted in NeruaIPS ML Safty Workshop 2022.